spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 To configure IDP Initiated SSO, additional settings must be configured:

-1. Login to your Spot account as an Admin.
+1. Sign in to your Spot account as an Admin.
 2. In the Spot console, click the user icon <img height="14" src="https://docs.spot.io/administration/_media/usericon.png">  > **Settings**.
 3. Click **Security** > **Identity Providers**.
 4. Copy the Relay State value.
 5. Connect to your ADFS Server.
 6. Open Powershell with administrative permissions.
-7. Run the following command to enable IDP Initiated SSO:
+7. Run this command to enable IDP Initiated SSO:
    `Set-ADFSProperties -EnableIdPInitiatedSignonPage $true`

    - If running on Windows Server 2016, run the following command to enable Relay State: